Chicago/SGIM_Results/README.md

   - `ggws-77ih.sh` - A bash script which runs the ETL.
   - `credentials_sample.csv` - A sample of how credentials should be specified, however, it is not used in the ETL.
 Please see instructions to configure credentials.

 Other files located in the repository not listed here either indirectly support the workflow or are adminstrative in nature.
+Note that `.gitignore` includes `credentials.csv` (*excludes* it from commits).
+You may wish to change this setting for internal-only forks of this repository within your organization but should be cautious if you later want to contribute back to this public repository.

 ## License